rshrestha-1/ImageReconstruction/README.md

 # Image Reconstruction Project

-This ImageReconstruction repository contains the Matlab/Python code developed for the data processing and image reconstruction pipelines in decoding the integration of the acoustic lens with the L12-3v US linear probe.
+This ImageReconstruction repository contains the Matlab/Python code developed for the data processing and image reconstruction pipelines in decoding the integration of the acoustic lens with the Ultrasound L12-3v linear probe.
 The repository is organised into separate packages for various stages and aims of the project.

 ---